 Select App Containers.

-Enable or disable the Allow SSH access to app containers checkbox.
+Activate or deactivate the Allow SSH access to app containers check box.

 cf enable-ssh APP-NAME, where